top of page

 “The life Marlene has lived is closer to the life that produced those original blues singers like Muddy Waters, than any contemporary American blues artist.”
 (Richard Field, Producer)

-and is a past Board Member of the Australia Council for the Arts
+Marlene is a past Board Member of Koori Radio and the Australia Council for the Arts

 bottom of page